We’ll discuss in detail the SAP SD module in this blog.

 Introduction to SAP Sales & Distribution Module

-SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales orders to the delivery of the product to customer destination of choice through billing and payment collection.
-The module of logistics execution is also heavily integrated and include picking, packing, and shipping activity
+SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales orders to the delivery of the product to the customer destination of choice through billing and payment collection.
+The module of logistics execution is also heavily integrated and includes picking, packing, and shipping activity

 SAP SD is used to execute all of the everyday operations of sales and distributions in a company.
 A company can plan and execute the collection of steps involved in taking sales orders; performing availability checks; passing the requirements to the supply chain, including those from the sales forecasts; and then converting them to master production, scheduling, production planning, production scheduling, and purchasing.
 Then the materials are moved through inventory management and warehousing to the distribution end of the sales activities-the logistics chain that’s involved in shipping, transportation planning, and yard management.

 What is the Sales and Distribution (SD) Process?